-The cyclical vomiting syndrome is characterized by repeated attacks of nausea and vomiting for hours and maybe days associated with a migraine.
-Endocrinal and metabolic disorders have been triggering factors.
+The cyclical vomiting syndrome is characterized by repeated attacks of nausea and vomiting for hours, sometimes days, and is associated with a migraine.
+Endocrinal and metabolic disorders are triggering factors.

-It is a common cause of chronic abdominal pain, especially when it comes to attacks.
-A positive family history of a migraine can be identified in many patients.
+This is a common cause of chronic abdominal pain, especially when it comes to attacks.
+A positive family history of migraine can be identified in many patients.
 It is characterized by attacks of moderate to severe, dull, poorly localized abdominal pain associated with a headache.
-There are no other clinical signs of gastrointestinal disease or metabolic causes and the child is completely normal in between the attacks.
+There are no other clinical signs of gastrointestinal disease or metabolic causes, and the child is completely normal in between the attacks.

 Benign paroxysmal vertigo (BPPV) of childhood

-Short attacks of vertigo accompanied by ataxia, vomiting, pallor, and nystagmus in a healthy child.
-There is no headache but a future migraine may develop.
+Short attacks of vertigo, accompanied by ataxia, vomiting, pallor, and nystagmus in a healthy child.
+There is no headache, but a future migraine may develop.
 The attacks resolve spontaneously with no residual effect.
-The family history of a migraine is common.
+A family history of a migraine is common.

 Benign paroxysmal torticollis (BPT) of infancy